Pranathi-Manusanipalli/BigDataPipelines/Final_Project/README.md

   Inference:<br>
   - We no need to trigger any DAG's manually for inference/prediction on new transactions automatically which will be clearly discussed in used case section below<br><br>

+**Deploying Dockerized FastAPI for serving the model**<br><br>
+Setting up docker and linking them with google Containerized Repositories: